brookec123/CommentFixer/auto-file-and-function-comments/README.md

 Fixed some formating errors from previous version.

 ### 1.0.5
-- Updated ReadMe and ChangeLog.
+Updated ReadMe and ChangeLog.

+### 1.0.6
+Python classes (both inherited and not) can be commented.
+Added logo for extension.

 ---